- Food & Drink

 Only a single menu is on offer, a 10-course experience that takes guests on a tour of global cuisine.
 (Think Scottish langoustines followed by Japanese milk bread).
 The small kitchen team show a wide range of different techniques to produce arguably the most ambitious menu in the entire city.

-One of only three Chicago restaurants to hold two Michelin stars, Acadia is the brainchild of revolutionary Chef Ryan McCaskey.
+One of the few Chicago restaurants to hold two Michelin stars, Acadia is the brainchild of revolutionary Chef Ryan McCaskey.
 He fulfilled a lifelong dream of owning his own restaurant when Acadia opened its doors in 2011; he now owns one of the best restaurants in North America.
 So good was McCaskey’s first menu, Acadia earned its first Michelin star just 10 months after opening and achieved two-star status in 2015.

 The food draws inspiration from McCaskey’s childhood in Maine, drawing on the serenity and abundance that comes with its lush summers.
 Seafood usually dominates the ever-changing 10-course tasting menu and may include delectable dishes such as ‘White anchovy, ramp pesto, ricotta salata, olive brioche feuilletine and allium butter’.
 The signature dish – Yukon gold potato “risotto” studded with tender leeks, sweet English peas, savory morels and truffle butteris – is worth traveling to the restaurant alone.